 Community Alliance for Education and Hunger Relief | WCRC-Orchard Mesa

-Amanda has an educational and professional background in the biological sciences.
+Amanda has an educational and professional background in the biological sciences, with a Ph.D. in Cellular and Molecular Biology from the University of Wisconsin-Madison.
 As a community volunteer, she is most actively involved in efforts to increase science education opportunities in the community and improve people’s access to healthy food.
 These interests came together when Amanda was hired as the program coordinator for the Community Alliance for Education and Hunger Relief program based out of the Research Center.

 David received his M.S. in Soil and Crop Sciences from Colorado State University and B.S. in Crop Science and Horticulture from California State University-Chico.
 He has worked with various fruit and nut crops as a disease scout and orchardist.